wwyiwzhang/caksu/README.md

 To run the job cleaner locally, export `KUBECONFIG` to the location of k8s config on your local laptop.
 For example, `export KUBECONFIG=~/.kube/config`.
 Next step, execute `go build caksu/main.go`.
 Last, run `caksu/main`.

 ### Cluster
+To run the job cleaner in a cluster, create a deployment following `job-clean-controller.yaml` in the `example` folder.